phpbb/documentation/development/extensions/tutorial_migrations.rst

 Module information
 ==================

-First we need to specify the the information about the module in the ``*_info.php`` file in the ``acp/`` folder of the extension.
+First we need to specify the information about the module in the ``*_info.php`` file in the ``acp/`` folder of the extension.
 The name name of the info and module file have to match.
 In this tutorial we will use ``main_info.php`` and ``main_module.php``.